elliotbeck/group-project-isfr/README.md

-group-project-dtif
+Do commodity prices grow faster than global inflation?
 ==============================

 Group project for the course: https://github.com/ipozdeev/it-skills-for-research

-We host the solutions to the homework assignments in the group project's folder homework.
+We host the solutions to the homework assignments in the group project's folder homework in the midterm branch.

 Team members:
 - Chongshuo Zhai